Package 'midfieldr'

 ratio_of

-Character vector with the names (in quotes) of the numerator and denominator columns that produced the quantitative variable, required when method is "percent".
+Character vector with the names of the numerator and denominator columns that produced the quantitative variable, required when method is "percent".
 Names can be in any order; the algorithm assumes that the parameter with the larger column sum is the denominator of the ratio.

 Details